-After an hour, a green military truck arrived.
-The respondent identified it as similar to the truck pictured below.
+After an hour, a green military-like truck arrived, as described by the respondent.

-There were 2 officers in the truck wearing a camouflage military uniform, identified as Bulgarian army uniform, pictured below.
-The officers had a Bulgarian flag logo on their arm.
+There were 2 officers in the truck wearing a camouflage uniform, thought to be Bulgarian army uniform.
+The officers reportedly had a Bulgarian flag logo on their arm.

 The officers loaded all the group into the back of the van, except for the original driver who was kept in the first van.
 They could see him looking from the window of the van.

-The guide was seriously injured from his gunshot wound and the group had to help him into the van.
-The back of the truck was 3m by 1.5m and was very cold and locked from all sides.
+The man who was seriously injured from his gunshot wound needed help from the group to help him into the van.
+The back of the truck was estimated to be 3 metres by 1.5 metre and was very cold and locked from all sides.

 The group kept walking until they saw a paved road and reached a town called Vaysal.
-They asked for help using a phone and called the smuggler, who sent 2 taxis.
+They asked for help using a phone to get taxis.
 One taxi took the guide to hospital in Istanbul and the other taxis brought the group to Edirne.